stuart-williams/q6/README.md

 # Cue

-Nothing more than a bunch of ES6 Promise helper functions...
+Nothing more than a bunch of ES6 Promise helper functions inspired by [Q]: https://github.com/kriskowal/q

 #### `nfcall`/`nfapply`